Bashir1999/alzheimers_data/README.md

 Individuals with no formal education or only a high school education tend to have a relatively higher proportion of Alzheimer’s diagnoses than those with a Bachelor's or Higher education level.
 This trend suggests that lower educational attainment may be associated with an increased risk of Alzheimer’s diagnosis.

 The data supports the idea of a protective effect of education against Alzheimer's, as higher education levels are associated with lower diagnosis rates.
-This might be due to cognitive reserve, where individuals with more education build resilience in their brain function, potentially delaying the onset or reducing the risk of Alzheimer’s.
+This might be due to cognitive reserve, where individuals with more education build resilience in their brain function, potentially delaying the onset or reducing the risk of Alzheimer’s. <br /> <br /> <br />